embeddedgo/patch/readme.md

 #### How to install

-1. Download selected patch or the whole rpository:
+1. Download selected patch or the whole repository:

 ```
 git clone https://github.com/embeddedgo/patch